Spread the love

 [Greek] ἐνέχω (enechō), [Latin] insidiare, [Latin] iugare, [French] joinder: to hold (a grudge), to be hostile towards, to be under control; Mk.
 6:19, Lk.11:53, Gal.5:1

-St. Augustine make reference that one can become a slave (being held captive) to sin or addiction.
+St. Augustine makes reference to how one can become a slave (being held captive) to sin or addicted to some vice.

 Background information: